-We are pleased to provide herewith the Annual Report of the Pennsylvania Intergovernmental Cooperation Authority ("PICA") for the fiscal year ended June 30, 1999 ("FY99"), PICA's eighth year of operations.
+We are pleased to provide you with this Annual Report of the Pennsylvania Intergovernmental Cooperation Authority ("PICA") for the fiscal year ended June 30, 2000 ("FY00"), PICA's ninth year of operations.

-PICA's role in the ongoing City of Philadelphia ("City") financial recovery continues to be significant.
-FY99 activity included (1) the approval of a Five-Year Financial Plan for Fiscal Years 2000 through 2004 which anticipates balanced budgets and tax reductions in each component year; (2) monitoring ongoing Five-Year Financial Plan compliance; (3) continuing review and monitoring of the City's operations; (4) oversight as to utilization of remainder moneys borrowed by PICA for City capital projects, productivity enhancements and indemnity costs (deficit reduction); and (5) service as the primary independent source of objective information and opinion for the benefit of the citizens of the City and the Commonwealth as well as for the media, the financial community and other outside observers.
+PICA continues to have a significant role in the ongoing City of Philadelphia ("City") financial recovery.
+FY00 activity included (1) the approval of a Five-Year Financial Plan for Fiscal Years 2001 through 2005 which anticipates balanced budgets and tax reductions in each component year; (2) monitoring ongoing Five-Year Financial Plan compliance; (3) continuing review and monitoring of the City's operations; (4) oversight as to utilization of remainder moneys borrowed by PICA for City capital projects, productivity enhancements and indemnity costs (deficit reduction); and (5) service as the primary independent source of objective information and opinion for the benefit of the citizens of the City and the Commonwealth as well as for the media, the financial community and other outside observers.